sap-tutorials/Tutorials/tutorials/cp-launchpad-integrate-sapui5-app/cp-launchpad-integrate-sapui5-app.md

 ## Prerequisites
  - You've already created the `JobCore` site
- - You've deployed your SAPUI5 app (including the navigation properties), to SAP BTP, Cloud Foundry environment
+ - You've created a custom SAPUI5 application and deployed it to SAP BTP, Cloud Foundry environment
+ - You've created a space and a page and assigned the space to a role, as described in this tutorial: [Create a Space and a Page and Add Apps](https://developers.sap.com/tutorials/cp-portal-cloud-foundry-spaces-pages.html)

 ## You will learn